 - Equipment for Gulaman Corner food cart operation

-- Acrylic juice container with ladle (Five sets)
+- Acrylic juice container with a ladle (Five sets)

 - Cooking equipment